victorkolev/eli0.5b/README.md

 # eli5b
 Explain Like I'm 5B.
 Improving communication between large languge models and small language models.
 A project done for the Stanford 8VC + Meta Llama Hackathon.
+Work done by Jubayer Ibn Hamid, Ifdita Orney, and Victor Kolev.

 ## Motivation
 Agentic systems involve multiple models interacting with each other.
 Often this takes the form of a large "System 2" LLM instructing a smaller, task-specific "System 1" L(S)LM.
 For example, many SWE agents hand off repo exploration to a small models for better efficiency; in robotics, VLA models are often small so that they can be fast for high-frequency control.